microsoft/vscode-docs/docs/python/python-tutorial.md

    From within VS Code, you can create non-global environments, using Venv or Anaconda, by opening the Command Palette (`kb(workbench.action.showCommands)`), start typing the **Python: Create Environment** command to search, and then select the command.
 You can also trigger the **Python: Create Environment** command through the Getting Started with Python page.

    The command presents a list of environment types, Venv or Conda.
+For this example, select **Venv**.

    ![Create Environment dropdown](images/environments/create_environment_dropdown.png)